MoNezhadali/database_engineering/10-1-Twitter-System-Design.md

 Another note:
 - You can use both `Layer 4` and `Layer 7` load-balancers.
 In `Layer 4` you decide based on `IP address`, `TCP` or `UDP` port, etc. In `Layer 7` load-balancers you can decide based on `URL` path, `headers`, `cookies,` etc. `NginX` can do both.
 - If it is implemented at `Layer 7`, it can be count as `reverse proxy`.
 At `Layer 4` it only forwards the messages to the servers.

+## Follow People

+One options is:

+You can create a profile table with profile ids and names.
+In addition, you can create a table with two columns: who has followed whom.

+Notes:
+- Following people should be really fast (sending two ids over REST and then inserting it the API).
+- You can also do follower (or following) count on that table (The follower count is slow even if the table is indexed.)
+- If you `SELECT` instead of `COUNT`, you can get the following/follower list.
+- You want to know whether you follow somebody or not, you get both indexes and query on the composite index on the second table.